Rise to Success: Career Highlights of Chelsea Clinton

 In late 2006, Chelsea Clinton began working for Avenue Capital Group.

-December 2007: Campaigning in Iowa for Hillary Clinton
+December 2007: Campaigning in Iowa for Hillary Clinton's Presidential Nomination

-In December 2007, Chelsea Clinton began campaigning in Iowa in support of her mother's bid for the Democratic presidential nomination.
+In December 2007, Chelsea Clinton began campaigning in Iowa in support of her mother, Hillary Clinton's bid for the Democratic presidential nomination.

-April 2008: Speaking at 100 Colleges for Hillary Clinton
+April 2008: Spoke at 100 Colleges for Hillary Clinton's Candidacy

-By early April 2008, Chelsea Clinton had spoken at 100 colleges on behalf of her mother's presidential candidacy.
+By early April 2008, Chelsea Clinton had spoken at 100 colleges across the country on behalf of her mother's candidacy for the Democratic presidential nomination.

 On June 7, 2008, Hillary Clinton conceded the 2008 Democratic presidential nomination to Barack Obama.